Haldevel/google-books/README.md

 * Max Weidmer

 ## Description
-### This is a web application designed to help users to search and look for book using the google books api.
+### This is a web application designed to help users to search and look for book using the Google books API.
 You can search for books and then save the book info.
-For this project we used materlize and bootstrap for styling.
-Express and mongo were used for handling the data an d
+For this project we used materialize and bootstrap for styling.
+Express and mongo were used for handling the data and routing.

-###
+### For this app we choose to follow a decouple architecture.
+A decoupled architecture is a framework for complex work that allows components to remain completely autonomous and unaware of each other.
+This allows for a clear process in where both front and backend can work succinctly to make a fully functional app.

 ## Screenshots/GIFS